syl20bnr/spacemacs-elpa-mirror/melpa/yankpad-readme.txt

 ** A snippet among many!
    This category will include snippets from Category 1 and Category 2.
    This is done by setting the INCLUDE property of the category.

+* Global category       :global:
+** Always available
+   Snippets in a category with the :global: tag are always available for expansion.